 The system consists essentially of a tank and of a black waters pump, draining overboard.
 The water used for WCs flushing is taken from the cold water system by means of the distribution manifold.
-On the manifolds have been installed solenoid valves, each one of them refers to a toilet; they allow the flush of water each time the buttons "Before use" or "After use" are pressed.
+On the manifolds are installed the solenoid valves, each one of them concerns one toilet; they allow the flush of water each time the buttons "Before use" or "After use" are pressed.
 Each WC has a retting pump conveying black waters into the black water (sewage) tank.

-The tank, the macerator pumps and the draining valves are located in the bilge under the passageway of the staterooms area.
+The tank, the macerator pumps and the draining valves are located in the bilge under the passageway of the stateroom area.